craigmcchesney/dp-support/README.md

 ## prerequisites

-The primary prerequisite for installing the Data Platform is installation of MongoDB.
-Mongo-express is a web portal for navigating a MongoDB platform, and can be extremely useful during development and testing, and it's installation is optional.
+The primary prerequisites for installing the Data Platform are Java and MongoDB.
+Mongo-express is a web portal for navigating a MongoDB platform, and can be extremely useful during development and testing, but it's installation is optional.

+### java installation

+The Data Platform Java applications are compiled using Java 16, and have been tested with Java 17.
+Newer versions of Java will probably work without issue, so please let us know if you test on any of them before we do our own port.
+Here are links for installing [Java 16](https://docs.oracle.com/en/java/javase/16/install/overview-jdk-installation.html) or [Java 17](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html).

-### mongodb
+### mongodb installation

 MongoDB installation is required to use the Data Platform.
 Installation will vary by platform and instructions for doing so should be fairly easy to find.
 For installing on Ubuntu Linux 22.04 and similar platforms, I've found [these instructions](https://tecadmin.net/how-to-install-mongodb-on-ubuntu-22-04/) to be helpful.

 It is also possible (and relatively simple) to run MongoDB from a docker container.
 While probably not appropriate for a production installation or system under heavy load, this approach might be useful for development, evaluation, and other applications.
 The [official site includes instructions for doing so](https://www.mongodb.com/compatibility/docker).

-### mongoexpress
+### mongo-express installation

 This tool is a bit quirky, and probably not appropriate for a production MongoDB installation.
 There is some documentation on the [github repo](https://github.com/mongo-express/mongo-express), but I encountered some odd issues in installation, namely that I couldn't get the latest version working.
 It is also necessary to tweak the config file (/usr/local/lib/node_modules/mongo-express/config.js by default) to get the installation working with your MongoDB install.